alerts & publications

 President Trump Issues Executive Order Prohibiting US Investments in Companies with Ties to the Chinese MilitaryNovember 16, 2020

 The Trump Administration’s assertive national security policy towards China has taken a new turn, now focusing on limiting outbound US investment in China.
 On November 12, 2020, President Trump issued an Executive Order prohibiting US individuals and entities from investing in Chinese companies that the US Government has identified as having ties with the Chinese military.
+(The November 12, 2020 Executive Order was amended on January 13, 2021 by a subsequent Executive Order that clarified certain provisions of the original Executive Order.)
 Beginning on January 11, 2021, US individuals and entities will be prohibited from engaging in transactions in publicly-traded securities, or securities derivative of or designed to provide investment exposure to such publicly-traded securities, of 31 designated Chinese companies, including Huawei, China Telecom, China Mobile, and Sinochem.
 The Executive Order is the latest in a series of actions by the Trump Administration targeting China and Chinese companies deemed to pose threats to US national security.
 See our prior alerts Trump Administration Continues to Target TikTok and Huawei; President Trump Issues Executive Orders Prohibiting Transactions with TikTok and WeChat.
 This action has a potentially significant impact on US individual and institutional investors, and could lead to retaliatory measures by China, although the near-term likelihood of that is probably low.
 The Executive Order is also reportedly the first of several post-election Trump Administration steps against China under consideration intended to cement the Trump Administration’s legacy vis-à-vis China.

 Executive Order Findings and Prohibition